-The Santa Teresa district of San Jose spans a few zip codes (part of 95123, 95119, 95138, and 95139).
+Per the MLS, the Santa Teresa district of San Jose spans a few zip codes (95119, 95138, 95139 and a little bit of 95123 north of 85 and the 95119 zip code).
+(The city of San Jose has a different map that includes far more of 95123.)
 An easier description might be the area close to where Highway 101 and Highway 85 intersect in South San Jose, or the area through which Santa Teresa Boulevard runs.
 It is north of the Coyote Valley, it borders on Blossom Valley and the southern part of Evergreen, and is just over the hills from the Almaden Valley.
 It truly is South San Jose, and part of it even has Morgan Hill Schools, though most of the area is served by the Oak Grove School District.

 The Santa Teresa foothills include gorgeous, large open space, the Santa Teresa County Park.
 It’s a wonderful place to walk or hike, and for suburban dwellers, easy access to rural or natural space, even within the city.

 Some of the better known neighborhoods in Santa Teresa are these: